rlpy/rlpy/doc/make_agent.rst

 * Write a learning agent that inherits from the RLPy base ``Agent`` class
 * Add the agent to RLPy and test it

-If you would like to add your new agent to the RLPy project, email ``rlpy@mit.edu`` or create a pull request to the
-`RLPy repository <https://bitbucket.org/rlpy/rlpy>`_.
+If you would like to add your new agent to the RLPy project, email the community list ``rlpy@mit.edu`` or create a pull request to the `RLPy repository <https://bitbucket.org/rlpy/rlpy>`_.